 The How To Use Loco Translate With MyListing guide will show you how to easily change the text associated with the theme and associated plugins.

-Note: As a US-based company any changes we make within this guide reference the English language.
+As a US-based company any changes we make within this guide reference the English language.

-Loco Translate MyListing theme
+Translate the MyListing Theme

-While we recommend using the MyListing child theme regardless, Loco Translate works directly with the parent theme and translations are retained as long as the correct settings are chosen.
+While we recommend using the MyListing Child Theme regardless, Loco Translate works directly with the parent theme, and translations are retained as long as the correct settings are chosen.

 - Browse to Loco Translate > Themes